The large D limit of General Relativity: Large limit of black holes

 The shrinking effect of the Euclidean time circle and of the area of the spheres $S^{D-2}$ as $D\to \infty$ may be, if convenient, factored out by, \eg\ dividing $T$ by $D$, and dividing extensive thermodynamic quantities by $\Omega_{D-2}$.
 For instance, the Euclidean action of the black hole spacetime vanishes, both because of the factor $\Omega_{D-2}$ and because of the shrinking Euclidean time circle.
 In this case there is no trace of the Hawking-Page transition at $D\to\infty$.
 However, if we introduce a rescaled free energy \beq \hat F=\frac{16\pi G}{\Omega_{D-2}L^{D-3}}F= \lp\frac{r_H}{L}\rp^{D-3} \lp 1-\frac{r_H^2}{L^2}\rp\,, \eeq then the Hawking-Page transition at which $\hat F$ changes sign, is apparent at $r_H=L$, although extremely abrupt: at $D\to\infty$ this free energy changes from $-\infty$ for $r_H>L$, to $0^+$ for $r_H<L$.
 Another way to avoid these divergences is to consider ratios between extensive quantities.

 The limit of very large AdS black holes yields planar black branes in Poincar\'e AdS.
-These black branes have a conformal equation of state $P=\varepsilon/(D-1)$, so in the limit $D\to \infty$ they behave again like `dust' branes, which are marginally stable to longitudinal fluctuations, with empty AdS spacetime outside them.
+These black branes have a conformal equation of state \beq P=\frac{\varepsilon}{D-1}\,, \eeq so in the limit $D\to \infty$ they behave again like `dust' branes, which are marginally stable to longitudinal fluctuations, with empty AdS spacetime outside them.
 In section~\ref{subsec:fingl} we briefly revisit these branes.

-In summary, all our knowledge about higher-dimensional black holes points to the conclusion that even when the effects of rotation, different horizon topologies, charge, or cosmological constant, are accounted for, the limit $D\to\infty$ consists of configurations of objects with flat (or AdS) spacetime outside their singular horizons.
+In summary, all our knowledge about higher-dimensional black holes points to the conclusion that even when the effects of rotation, different horizon topologies, charge, or cosmological constant, are accounted for, then, on length scales for which the metric outside the horizon is finite, the limit $D\to\infty$ consists of configurations of objects with flat (or AdS) spacetime outside their singular horizons.
 We return now to extract more information from the basic solution \eqref{schwd}.